Business Economics (Business)

 - Sequential; take ACCT 202 following completion of ACCT 201.

-- Prerequisite: 2.5 cumulative GPA; grade of C or better in ACCT 201; sophomore standing, (or freshman standing with 14 hours of University of Nebraska-Lincoln credit and MATH 104 or MATH 106 with a grade of C or better).
+- Prerequisite: 2.5 cumulative GPA; sophomore standing, (or freshman standing with 14 hours of University of Nebraska-Lincoln credit and MATH 104 or MATH 106 with a grade of C or better); ACCT 201 with a grade of C or better.

 - Grade of C or better in prerequisites is normally required for accounting courses.